About

 Cognitive Behavioral Therapy (CBT)

 CBT is a structured, practical form of psychotherapy, originally developed to treat depression but adapted for a broad range of conditions, particularly anxiety-related disorders.
 The approach is focused and goal-oriented, hinging on the principle that our thoughts affect every area of life.
-The tenet of CBT is that changing our most basic ways of thinking – our underlying beliefs and assumptions – has a profound effect on our actions.
+Due to CBT's problem-focused nature, we employ feedback and precise measures to track progress.

 Dialectical Behavior Therapy (DBT)

+DBT is a subset of CBT that combines traditional cognitive-behavioral methods with concepts of mindfulness and acceptance.
 The emotionally- and behaviorally-based approach is used to treat a range of conditions, including borderline personality disorder, mood disorders, and substance abuse, and consists of specific skill training sessions in individual and group capacities.

 Schema-Focused Cognitive Therapy

-Also known briefly as Schema Therapy, this module is an integrative treatment that combines several aspects of cognitive-behavioral, experiential, interpersonal and psychoanalytic therapies in one method.
-A schema is defined as an organized pattern of thought and behavior, or a core belief, that affects vital areas of functioning.
+Also known briefly as Schema Therapy, this module is an integrative treatment that combines several aspects of cognitive-behavioral, experiential, interpersonal and psychoanalytic therapies.
+Schema Therapy draws on imagery and emotions to address the origin of maladaptive behavior.

 Our Clinicians